Conviction (2016 TV series): Production

 In March 2016, the pilot was shot in Toronto, Ontario, Canada, as was the rest of the series, primarily at Cinespace Film Studios' Kipling Avenue facility.

 When the pilot was being cast, the main character's name was reported as "Carter Morrison".
 The character was renamed "Hayes Morrison" before the pilot was filmed.

 Daniel di Tomasso, who was originally cast as Hayes' brother, was dropped after the pilot was filmed for creative reasons.
 Daniel Franzese was recast as his replacement starting with the pilot.

 Four of the cast members left the series for other projects after production ended.
-Manny Montana signed to appear as a regular character on the upcoming NBC series Good Girls, Emily Kinney signed to the already ordered ABC series Ten Days in the Valley, Hayley Atwell signed to star in the BBC One/Starz miniseries Howards End and Merrin Dungey signed to co-star in the CBS comedy-pilot Brothered Up.
+Manny Montana signed to appear as a regular character on the NBC series Good Girls, Emily Kinney signed to the already ordered ABC series Ten Days in the Valley, Hayley Atwell signed to star in the BBC One/Starz miniseries Howards End and Merrin Dungey signed to co-star in the CBS comedy pilot Brothered Up.